ehalpern/presto/presto/README.md

     noms serve nbs:/tmp/presto-noms/test

-Start the presto server in the IDE by running presto-main
+Start the presto server in the IDE by running presto-server

 Start the presto CLI: